Skip to main content

 And so that leaves just Rukka.

 Now Rukka has been around for a while.
 But not everybody loves it.
 Just about every biker has heard a story about somebody who has had a problem with their Rukka jacket or pant.
 But at times I think that unrealistic expectations surround the brand.
-We sell a lot of Rukka, and certainly we don't see that there are any systematic failings with the quality.
+We sell a lot of Rukka motorcycle clothing, and certainly we don't see that there are any systematic failings with the quality.
 What we do see is gear that gets huge amounts of use and abuse.
 If you do a long daily commute, or ride in a professional capacity, the chances are that, if you can afford it, you'll plump for Rukka.

 Now, when a Rukka zip does get caught and damaged, or when a Rukka button does get detached, people seem to get very disappointed; distressed even.
 But most of the time I don't think that these people are being reasonable or realistic.
 If you wear something out through heavy usage, there will come a point where something may need to be replaced.
 That's not warranty; that's wear and tear.
 But even the most well-heeled bikers, we have found, can feel it's unfair that, four or five years down the road, they should have to pay out of their own pocket for a new button, or to repair a zip!